One head is better than two: a polynomial restriction for propositional definite Horn forgetting: The order and the algorithm

 As an example, the fourth line {\tt a->b | dc | d | d->b} is the result of processing the clause {\tt a->b}.
 Its body {\tt a} is first replaced by {\tt dc} because of $dc <_F a$.
 No further replacement is possible according to the order, this is way the separator {\tt |} follows.
 The body {\tt bc} contains {\tt d}, which implies the head {\tt b}.
 Therefore, {\tt bc} is replaced by {\tt d}.
 No subset of it implies {\tt b}.
 The final clause is {\tt d->b}, the last part of the line.

-A line like this is printed for each input clause: the input clause, the bodies replacing its according to $<_F$ and then to $\subset$, and the final clause.
+A line like this is printed for each input clause: the input clause, the bodies that replace its according to $<_F$ and then to $\subset$, and the final clause.
 Three pipe characters {\tt |} separate the two minimization phases from each other and from the input and output clauses.

 An exception is {\tt d->b | [head already in shmin]}, meaning that the input clause {\tt d->b} is not processed at all because a clause of the same head is already generated.

 The line {\tt shmin: b->d d->b b->c} shows the output formula.
 The following line tells whether it is equivalent to the input formula.
 A positive answer is certain: the output formula is single-head and equivalent to the given one.
 A negative answer is inconclusive, as the input formula may still be single-head equivalent.